dbishop1/lecture_downloader/README.md

 # lecture_downloader

-Download lecture notes from CECS public site.
+Just a little script I hacked together to download lecture notes from the CECS public site.